 We all want to live in a fair, safe community.
 This amendment will help reduce recidivism and protect children and families from the consequences of housing instability.

-With this amendment, we will
+With this amendment, we are

 Quotes from No Place to Call Home: Navigating Reentry in Chicago, by Roosevelt University Policy Research Collaborative and BPI, 2018